 Senior Management, Middle Management and Staff within the School

 The Senior management team is made up of Ms. Mary Jackson, Principal, Ms Pauline Duffy, Mr Liam Reilly and Ms Marcella Greenan Deputy Principals.
 They are supported by a middle management team including, year heads and coordinators of various other roles within the school.
 The school currently has teaching staff (over eighty), special needs assistants, clerical staff, caretakers and housekeeping staff.

 The Principal is responsible for the general direction and management of the school.
 She is assisted in this role by the Deputy Principal.
 Each year group has a Year Head responsible for the day to day organisation of the group.
 Each class has a Class Tutor who takes particular care of the students of that class.
 We have a guidance counsellor, chaplain and pastoral care team who offer support and encouragement to students experiencing difficulties.

-School commences at 8.45 a.m. and classes commence at 8.55 a.m.
-Students have a fifteen minute morning break and a fifty minute lunch break.
-Classes finish at 3.40 p.m. each day.
+School commences at 8.45 a.m. and classes commence at 8.50 a.m.
+Students have a twenty minute morning break and a thirty minute lunch break.
+Classes finish at 3.40 p.m. each day., except for Friday when class ends at 1pm.
 Students are supervised by teaching staff during all breaks.

 Ardee Community School has positive school rules and a clear code of behaviour.
 Our rules reflect the ideals our students set for themselves.
 The vast majority of our students live up to these ideals.
 Where a student breaks the rules our disciplinary system is implemented fairly.
 Sanctions range from verbal advice and warnings, written notes to parents, detention after school, report cards to suspension and expulsion for serious breaches of discipline.
 We expect the support of parents in dealing with any problems of behaviour.